leafi/love-api-to-ldt-luadoc/README.md

 This utility creates all the files needed for a LOVE2D api.zip and puts them in api/, provided you feed it the definitions from https://github.com/love2d-community/love-api.

-**This project currently seems to output the last definition for a function when imported in LDT.** Every variant gets exported, though.
+**This project currently only outputs the last definition for a function when imported in LDT.** Every variant gets exported, though.
 But metalua implementation in LDT only sets the last seen function as its spec.

 **Enum definitions aren't encoded.**